 Be aware that the amount of federal and state funding NMU receives, the number of financial aid applicants and the timing of your application and submission of required documents could all have a bearing on the financial aid package you are offered.

-Once you have submitted all required information and your awards have been finalized, your financial aid (other than work study) will be applied to your tuition and fee charges first.
-Any financial aid (other than work study) that exceeds your tuition and fees costs will be applied to your total housing or rental charges for the semester (provided you are living in a residence hall or university apartment).
-You will be billed by the university for the balance if your financial aid (other than work study) is not sufficient to cover all of your charges.
+Once you have submitted all required information and your awards have been finalized, your financial aid (other than Federal Work-Study) will be applied to your tuition and fee charges first.
+Any financial aid (other than Federal Work-Study) that exceeds your tuition and fees costs will be applied to your total housing or rental charges for the semester (provided you are living in a residence hall or university apartment).
+You will be billed by the university for the balance if your financial aid (other than Federal Work-Study) is not sufficient to cover all of your charges.
 Actual disbursement of financial aid funds takes place no sooner than ten (10) days before the beginning of the semester.
 Once the semester begins aid will typically be applied daily, if applicable.

-If you find employment through the work-study program, you will be paid these funds throughout the academic year on a bi-weekly basis.
+If you find employment through the Federal Work-Study(FWS) program, you will be paid these funds throughout the academic year on a bi-weekly basis.
 You will only be paid for what you have earned.
-The amount of your work-study award does not get applied to your tuition and fees or room and board charges.
+The amount of your FWS award does not get applied to your tuition and fees or room and board charges.

 Financial aid cannot be used to cover your housing deposit; you are responsible for paying the deposit even if you have financial aid.
 You are allowed to "charge" books to an account at the NMU Bookstore.